stxnext/visual-similarity-search/README.md

 Each category corresponds with a single dataset.
 Models are trained separately for each category.
 Application returns search results from the scope of images available only within the selected data category.
+All datasets listed below are the property of their respective owners and are used .

 ### Current Datasets